Nov 12, 2024

 NEWS

-Since 2003, French legislation has required property owners to provide their buyers and tenants with a diagnosis detailing the natural and technological risks to which their properties are exposed.
-This Information for Buyers and Tenants (IAL) is a crucial element in decision-making during a property purchase or commercial lease.
+Since 2003, French legislation has required property owners to provide potential buyers and tenants with a detailed diagnosis outlining the natural and technological risks to which their properties are exposed.
+This Information for Buyers and Tenants (IAL) is an essential element in the decision-making process for real estate purchases or commercial leases.

-According to the article R. 125-24 of the Environmental Code, every owner must indicate whether their property is located in an area affected by one or more natural risk prevention plans (PPRN), specify the status of this PPRN (prescribed, anticipated, approved, or under revision), and detail specific natural risks.
+According to the article R. 125-24 of the Environmental Code, every owner must indicate if their property is located in an area affected by one or more natural risk prevention plans (PPRN), specify the status of this PPRN (prescribed, anticipated, approved, or under revision), and detail the specific natural risks.

-To carry out this diagnosis, owners are directed to the Géorisques platform (www.errial.georisques.gouv.fr), developed by the Ministry of Ecological Transition and the BRGM.
-By simply entering an address, the user receives a report on potential technological and natural risks.
+To perform this diagnosis, property owners are directed to the Géorisques platform (www.errial.georisques.gouv.fr), developed by the Ministry of Ecological Transition and the BRGM.
+By simply entering an address, the user obtains a report on potential technological and natural risks.

-However, this approach has a major flaw: it only takes into account areas officially classified as flood-prone, primarily related to river floods and groundwater rises.
+However, this approach has a major flaw: it only takes into account areas officially classified as flood-prone, primarily related to river flooding and groundwater rises.

-In reality, the situation on the ground is very different.
+Yet, the reality on the ground is very different.
 Statistics show that:

 • Nearly 10 million jobs in France are located in flood-prone areas

-• 92% of the municipalities in Île-de-France have been subject to at least one natural disaster order for flooding between 1982 and 2021
+• 92% of municipalities in Île-de-France have been the subject of at least one natural disaster decree for flooding between 1982 and 2021

-• 88% of these floods were due to runoff phenomena rather than traditional floods
+• 88% of these floods were caused by runoff phenomena rather than traditional flooding

-• Costly material damages for businesses and individuals
+• Costly material damage for businesses and individuals

 • Impacts on employment (partial unemployment)